 We run the Letters and Sounds programme alongside Jolly Phonics which is very visual and practical, and works well within Phases 2 to 5 of Letters and Sounds.
+We also incorporate some elements of the Ruth Miskin programme.

 Everything starts with reading!